erincodes/hexaco-personality-viz/README.md

 ## Description:

 This project is based on data from the HEXACO psychological assessment tool (https://hexaco.org/).
-The HEXACO acronym comes from these major six dimensions of personality measured: Honesty-Humility, Emotionality, eXtraversion, Agreeableness (versus Anger), Conscientiousness, and Openness to Experience.
+The HEXACO acronym comes from these six dimensions of personality measured: Honesty-Humility, Emotionality, eXtraversion, Agreeableness (versus Anger), Conscientiousness, and Openness to Experience.

-The itself survey consists of 100 questions, each mapped to one of the six personality dimensions.
+The survey itself consists of 100 questions, each mapped to one of the six personality dimensions.
 Respondents rate each question on a 5-point Likert scale, from 1 (strongly disagree) to 5 (strongly agree).

 This project simulates 200 respondents, calculates their scores, and then displays the output using Plotly visualizations in a web UI using Dash.